Home » Ted Bundy Seattle Locations » This Location

 Bundy's rooming house was exactly 0.8 miles away from Healy's residence.
 It would have taken him 10–15 minutes to walk the route by foot.
 By car, it was a 5-minute drive.

-Due to the short distance between the two houses, we can't discount the possibility that Bundy was stalking Healy in the days leading up to the attack.
+Due to the short distance between the two addresses, we can't discount the possibility that Bundy was stalking Healy in the days leading up to the attack.

 For example, he may have spotted the coed while he was driving by her house.
-He may have also seen her shopping at a local grocery store or cycling past his house.
+He may have also seen her shopping at a local grocery store or cycling past his apartment.

-Notably, Bundy's girlfriend, Elizabeth Kloepfer, was living just half a mile away from Healy's house.
+Notably, Bundy's girlfriend, Elizabeth Kloepfer, lived just half a mile away from Healy's house.
 Again, this put him in close proximity to her.

-It is also possible that Bundy's decision to target Healy was far more random.
-For instance, it is just as likely that he was skulking around the neighborhood and peering in through people's windows when he noticed her.
+It is also possible that Bundy's decision to target Healy was far more random, as many of his later killings were crimes of opportunity.
+For instance, he may have noticed her while he was skulking around the neighborhood and peering through windows.

 Before they all went to sleep that night, one of Healy's roommates thought that she saw a moving shadow outside the house.
 However, this sighting was soon written off as paranoia.